rsuite/rsuite/docs/pages/components/checkbox/en-US/index.md

 <!--{include:`disabled.md`}-->

-### Indeterminate State
+### Indeterminate

-the `indeterminate` property is mainly used on the select all or tree structure checkbox.
+The `indeterminate` property sets the Checkbox to an indeterminate state, mainly used in the select all or tree structure Checkbox.

 <!--{include:`indeterminate.md`}-->